nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures.md

 This accounts for around __6.2%__ of all items prescribed to patients aged 65 years and over and around __7.8%__ of the drug cost.
 This represents increases from 2020/21, where there was a monthly average of 289,000 patients, 35 million prescription items and a drug cost of £324 million.

 The total number of care home patients who received at least one prescription item in 2022/23 was 481,000.
-The difference in the monthly average and annual estimates is explained by two key factors:
+The difference in the monthly average and annual estimates is explained by two key factors.

-* The population is not stable – some patients turn 65 years old during the year, some move in or out of the care home and others may die;
+* The population is not stable – some patients turn 65 years old during the year, some move in or out of the care home and others may die.
 * Not all care home patients receive a prescription in every month they are in a care home.

 For this reason most <a onclick="internalLink('Metrics', 'prescribing-metrics');">Metrics</a> were calculated on a <a onclick="internalLink('Metrics', 'prescribing-per-patient-month-ppm');">patient-month</a> basis.